chamaeleonidae/api/docs/apis/imports.md

 ### Limitations :id=limits

-- Once an Import is marked as triggered (when `import_at` has a timestamp value) the Import can no-longer be updated.
 - Imports must be less than 50MB (200MB on the Growth plan) [1]
 - Imports must be less 20 columns (100 on the Growth plan) [1]
+- Once an Import is marked as triggered (when `import_at` has a timestamp value) the Import can no-longer be updated.
+- Only one Import will be run concurrently (though many can be triggered at the same time)
 > ** [1] Import limits can be increased on an Growth / Enterprise plan.
 [Contact us](https://app.trychameleon.com/help) to talk about your use case.**